 For the current list of fees and charges please visit https://www.olg.nsw.gov.au/content/registration-fees

-If your pet dies then your local council must be notified within 28 days.
-You can do so in writing or by phone.
+You can make notification in writing or by phone for the above circumstances.
 All other notifications (including change of address or ownership) must be done in writing, using the appropriate form.

-The Companion Animals Act does not contain any requirement for cats to be kept inside, or a cat curfew.
-However, cat owners are encouraged to keep their cat inside at night as this can provide many benefits to both the cat itself and the general community
+The Companion Animals Act 1998 does not contain any requirement for cats to be kept inside, or a cat curfew.
+However, cat owners are encouraged to keep their cat inside at night as this can be beneficial to both the cat and the community.